mammask/EarthBiAs2017/setupR.md

 ### Download data

 For the purposes of the sessions in `R` we use a set of precipitation records from 200 meteorological stations across Europe.
 Data can be found in the following [link](https://github.com/mammask/EarthBiAs2017/tree/master/data).

+### Clone Repository of EarthBias2017

+In order to obtain the full material of the R lectures you will need to fork the following [repository](https://github.com/mammask/EarthBiAs2017).
+If you dont have github account just take the following steps:

+1. Create a new version control project in R using the RStudio console
+2. You will be asked to provide the Git repository
+3. The Git repository is the following link: https://github.com/mammask/EarthBiAs2017.git
+4. Press create project and you will have all the material in your laptop